Sign In Register

 Healthcare Facilities102

-Morley has an average annual temperature of 47°F (8°C).
+Morley experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 22°F in January while summers reach 70°F in July.
-Annual precipitation is 36.7 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 36.7 inches.
+The area receives 72.9 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 894 feet.

 Temperature